emqx/cloud-docs/en_US/connect_to_deployments/shared_subscription.md

 | Shared subscription for groups    | $share/abc/t/1 | $share/abc/ | t/1             |
 | Shared subscription not for group | $queue/t/1     | $queue/     | t/1             |

-You can use client tools to connect to EMQX Cloud and try this messaging service.
+You can use client tools to connect to EMQX Platform and try this messaging service.
 This page introduces how shared subscription works and provides a demonstration of how to use the [MQTTX Desktop](https://mqttx.app/) to simulate clients and try the shared subscription feature.

 ## Shared Subscription for Groups

 You can enable a shared subscription for groups of subscribers by adding the prefixed `$share/<group-name>` to the original topic.
 The group name can be any string.
-EMQX Cloud forwards messages to different groups at the same time and subscribers belonging to the same group receive messages with load balancing.
+EMQX Platform forwards messages to different groups at the same time and subscribers belonging to the same group receive messages with load balancing.

 For example, if subscribers `s1`, `s2`, and `s3` are members of group `g1`, subscribers `s4` and `s5` are members of group `g2`, and all subscribers subscribe to the original topic `t1`.
 The shared subscription topics must be `$share/g1/t1` and `$share/g2/t1`.
 When EMQX publishes a message `msg1` to the original topic `t1`: